-In September 2003 the Company acquired a sixty (60) percent working interest in the PSC for Block 9.
+In September 2003, the Company acquired a sixty (60) percent working interest in the PSC for Block 9.
 KrisEnergy, the operator, holds a thirty (30) percent interest and the remaining ten (10) percent interest is held by BAPEX.
 Block 9 covers approximately 1,770 square kilometers of land in the central area of Bangladesh surrounding the capital city of Dhaka.
 The block contains the Bangora field and commenced commercial production in May 2006.
-Bangora contains four (4) producing wells and currently produces approximately 60 mmscfe/d (net).
+As at March 31, 2018, a total of five (5) wells were producing.

-The Company has signed a GPSA including a price of \$2.32/Mcf, which expires at the earliest of (i) the end of commercial production, (ii) at expiry of the PSC (March 31, 2026) or (iii) twenty-five (25) years after approval of the field development plan (May 15, 2032).
+The Company has signed a GPSA including a price of \$2.32 / Mcf, which expires at the earliest of (i) the end of commercial production, (ii) at expiry of the PSC (March 31, 2026) or (iii) twenty-five (25) years after approval of the field development plan (May 15, 2032).
 Petrobangla is the sole purchaser of the natural gas production from this field.
 The sales delivery point is at the Company's facility and thereafter is the responsibility of Petrobangla and is transported on the trunk pipeline.